-In some states, there are limits on how much a person can receive in compensation from a medical malpractice case.
+In some states, there is a limit to how much a person can receive in compensation from a medical malpractice case.
 In the state of Pennsylvania, there is no cap on how much a person can receive in economic and non-economic damages.
-However, there are limits on punitive damages, which are damages that are assessed as a punishment for outrageous and negligent behavior.
-In the state of Pennsylvania, punitive damages are capped at twice the amount of actual damages the patient suffered.
+However, there are limits to punitive damages, which are damages that are awarded as a punishment for especially negligent behavior.
+In the state of Pennsylvania, punitive damages are capped at twice the amount of damages the patient suffered.

 What is the statute of limitations for filing a medical malpractice claim in Pennsylvania?

 There are time limits for filing a medical malpractice claim in every state.
-In the state of Pennsylvania, this time frame, known as the statute of limitations, is two years.
+In Pennsylvania, this time frame, known as the statute of limitations, is two years.
 The required elements for a medical malpractice lawsuit are: